psu13/mutable-hakyll/posts/the-rice.md

 people care so little about rice that they won't even do the bare minimum amount of work needed to make it decent.

+At this point in the article at least 15 reply-boys (and girls) will stand up and declare that no functioning human being should need a _dedicated kitchen appliance_ taking up their precious counter space for the sold purpose of making sure that the rice is good every time.
+I am here to say that these people are wrong, because their framing of the question is wrong.
+The question is not "can I cook OK rice on the stove (or more recently, in the microwave)?".
+The question is: "can I push a single button and get perfect rice of any kind any time I want without looking at the cooker again until it's done?"

+The second thing is what rice cookers do, and if rice is important enough to you that it will be the main starch in more than 3 out of 7 dinners every week, then you will do the right thing and just buy the machine.

+But, this attitude about rice is why rice always sucks in the U.S. In the U.S. (and most of Europe, really) rice is at best a second tier auxiliary starch that is only used once in a while.
+In baseball terms, it's not "and every day player".
+So no one actually cares if it's good or not.

-Let us contrast this situation with Japan.
-In Japan you can walk into _any_ 7-11 store _anywhere_ in the country and walk over to a cooler with _pre-made_ sushi things in it and you will get better rice, even though it's cold, than what is served in about 99% of all places that serve rice in this country.
+Let us contrast this situation with Japan (and most other places in Asia).
+In Japan you can walk into _any_ 7-11 store _anywhere_ in the country and walk over to a cooler with _pre-made_ sushi things in it and you will get better rice, even though it's cold, than what is served in about 99% of all places that serve rice in the West.
 In particular the rice wrapped in sweet tofu skin is _always great_, from the middle of Tokyo to any random small town with a train station 7-11 no matter how few people live there.
 This is because they have a rice cooker and they give a shit.

 I have often joked that one of my food dreams would be for a single Japanese 7-11 to open within a reasonable driving distance from my home.
 Not only would this greatly improve